 Being a victim of cyberbullying can be very distressing for a young person as most of the time they don’t know who is bullying them.
-Cyberbullying includes things such as sending nasty text messages or emails, or setting up a hate group on a social networking site.
-The bullying may also happen 24/7 and the victim is often targeted even when they are in the comfort of their own home.
-Images and text messages can be circulated very quickly and widely on the internet which makes it very hard to combat cyberbullying.
+Cyberbullying includes things such as sending nasty messages or emails, or setting up a hate group on a social networking site.
+The bullying has the potential to be happening 24/7 and the victim is often targeted even when they are in the comfort of their own home.
+Images and messages can be circulated very quickly and anonymously on the internet which can make it very hard to combat cyberbullying.

 What can I do to help as an educational professional?

 - Understand the tools: be aware of the reporting mechanisms on different sites and services so you can support your pupils in making a report.

 - Discuss cyberbullying: be proactive in discussing cyberbullying with your pupils; how it occurs, why it occurs, and the consequences of such behaviour.